 2.1 FACILITY AUDIT AND INSPECTION PROGRAM

-The purpose of the Facility Audit and Inspection Program is to identify, quantify (provide budget estimates), and prioritize deferred maintenance projects and capital renewal and replacement projects according to the urgency of need and significance to the University’s mission, (see RD1.3, Project Categorization Flow Chart).
+The purpose of the Facility Audit and Inspection Program is to identify, quantify (provide budget estimates), and prioritize deferred maintenance projects and capital renewal and replacement projects according to the urgency of need and significance to the University’s mission, (Project Categorization Flow Chart).

 2.1.1 Facility Inspection and Project Identification